 In Auckland we are lucky enough to have a temperate climate, making energy efficient building design fairly simple.
-A house that is comfortable all year round can be achieved with reasonable levels of insulation, reduced thermal bridging, summertime shading features and ventilation.
-The envelope of a house (i.e. walls, roof, floor and windows/doors) is a very important element of the design as it can have a huge impact on the energy performance of the building and the health and comfort of the occupants.
+A house that is comfortable all year round can be achieved with reasonable levels of insulation, reduced thermal bridging, summertime shading features, and ventilation.